France’s president to talk European defense with Danes

-COPENHAGEN, Denmark (AP) — French President Emmanuel Macron is coming to Denmark for a two-day visit, hoping to build the relationships he needs to push France’s agenda of a more closely united European Union.
+COPENHAGEN, Denmark (AP) — French President Emmanuel Macron came Tuesday to Denmark for a two-day visit, hoping to build the relationships he needs to push France’s agenda of a more closely united European Union.

 Macron wants Europe to take more responsibility for its own defense, saying the continent’s security shouldn’t rely so much on the United States.